Top 10 Best Smart Contract Auditing Companies in 2026

 Website: codehawks.com

 CodeHawks is the newer competitive platform, powered by Cyfrin.
-Its distinguishing feature is the First Flights program — beginner-friendly audit challenges on real smart contracts — which is a meaningful investment in growing the security researcher talent pipeline.
+Its distinguishing feature is the First Flights program, beginner-friendly audit challenges on real smart contracts, which is a meaningful investment in growing the security-researcher talent pipeline.
 Strong Cyfrin integration connects contest findings to the Solodit vulnerability database.
 Client base overlaps with Cyfrin's: ZKsync, Chainlink, Starknet, Sablier, MorpheusAI.

 Strengths: First Flights is a genuine talent-pipeline investment.
 Cyfrin backing ensures credibility and client flow.
 Solodit integration creates knowledge externalities.
 Emerging leaderboard data.

 Weaknesses: Less mature, smaller auditor community vs. Code4rena.
-Heavy Cyfrin overlap raises marketplace neutrality questions.
+Heavy Cyfrin overlap raises marketplace-neutrality questions.
 Fewer contest types.
 No financial accountability or post-audit coverage.

 How Much Does a Smart Contract Audit Cost in 2026?

 Smart contract audit costs in 2026 range from $5,000 to $150,000+, depending on codebase size, complexity, urgency, and auditor tier.
-Simple token contracts typically cost $5,000–$15,000.
-Standard DeFi protocols run $20,000–$60,000.
+Simple token contracts typically cost $5,000 to $15,000.
+Standard DeFi protocols run $20,000 to $60,000.
 Complex cross-chain or ZK systems can exceed $100,000.
-Competitive audit platforms (Sherlock, Code4rena) use prize pool models where the protocol sets the budget upfront — typically $20,000 to $200,000+ for significant scopes.
+Competitive audit platforms (Sherlock, Code4rena) use prize-pool models where the protocol sets the budget upfront, typically $20,000 to $200,000+ for significant scopes.

 A common and costly mistake: underfunding competitive audits.
 Higher prize pools attract stronger researchers.
 If your protocol secures meaningful value, the audit budget should reflect that.